deepkaran/sandbox/indexing/Readme.md

 ##Couchbase Secondary Indexes

-Couchbase Secondary Indexes are being designed to provide an alternative to the existing "Views based" secondary indexes available.
-This project is being built from ground up to improve existing solution and support new use-cases e.g. N1QL.
+Secondary Index Project aims to provide an alternative to the existing map-reduce based *Hash Partitioned Secondary Indexes*(known as Views) available in Couchbase.
+This project is being built from ground up to improve the existing solution and support new use-cases e.g. N1QL.

 ###Goals and Motivation

-- Independent Scaling – Ease of scaling by allocating dedicated resources for different kinds of workload (e.g. KV versus indexing)
+- **Performance** – Support index clustering to avoid scatter/gather and index working set management
-- Enable predictable index range scan latency (e.g. Independent of KV cluster size)
+- **Independent Scaling** – Enable secondary index to scale independent of Key-value workload
-- Improve latency and throughput on existing solution
-- Support N1QL use case
-  - Query Stability
-  - Consistency Requirement

-###Design Principle
-- Timestamp based consistency/stability
-- Event Streaming and Routing – E.g. An index replica can also be a source of event generation (not just projector)
-- Network Protocol Independent
-- Active Replica (Allow query on active replica to enable higher throughput)
-- Partitioning Scheme Independent
-- Storage Layer Independent
+- **Partitioning Scheme Flexibility** – Can support for different partitioning schemes for index data (hash, range, key)
+- **Indexing Structure Flexibility** – Can support for different indexing structure (b-tree/trie, hash, R+ tree)
+- **Scan Consistency** – Using timestamp to ensure query stability and consistency

 ###Version1 Features

 #####Indexing
 - Key Based Partitioning Support
+- Replicated Index Data to support Index Node Failure
+- Horizontal Scalability(Rebalance)
-- Cluster Manager using ns_server(master election)
+- Cluster Management using ns_server(master election)
+- Distributed Index Metadata Management
-- ForestDB Integration as backend for persistence/query
+- ForestDB Integration as backend for Persistence/Query
   - Support for Crash Recovery and Compaction
-- Index Node Failover and Rebalance
-- Distributed Index Metadata Management
 - Error Management (Recovery for all Indexing component failures)
 - Administration UI (Management And Statistics)
-- Network Protocol Independent
-- Flexible Deployment Options

 #####KV Related
 - Independent Scaling from KV Cluster